 - Ideal for direct glue installations

 High Performance Backing — This backing is usually unitary.
-It is designed to provide long-term durability and can help protect the carpet from stains, spills and moisture.
+It is designed to provide long-term durability and can help protect the commercial carpet from stains, spills and moisture.
 This backing is made for demanding commercial environments.

 High Performance Backing details: